framps/raspiBackupDoc/en/src/installer.md

   - *Systemd timer* Configuration `/etc/systemd/system/raspiBackup.timer`.

-    This file controls the call of *raspiBackup* and in the standard case the weekly backup is switched off.
+    This file controls the invocation of *raspiBackup* and in the standard case the weekly backup is switched off.
 However, it can be switched on with the installer.

   - *raspiBackup*.sh `/usr/local/bin`